About Us

 Zonta Club of Wellington, New Zealand, District 16

-Most recently an international director for the 2020-2022 Biennium, Souella has been a member since 2007.
+Serving in her second term as the international treasurer/secretary for the 2024-2026 Biennium, Souella has been a member since 2006.
 She has actively contributed to the effective oversight of Zonta’s finances having served as a member and then chair of the Zonta International Finance Committee.

-Souella is a practicing, chartered accountant and brings a strong financial background, business acumen, governance and risk management experience, which have enabled her to constructively question Zonta International’s long-term position and actively support good financial stewardship.
+Souella is a Fellow Chartered Accountant and brings a strong financial background, business acumen, governance and risk management experience, which have enabled her to constructively question Zonta International’s long-term position and actively support good financial stewardship.

 Souella’s goals are to reimagine the future with a world where women can achieve their full potential.
-She feels that critical to Zonta’s success is the development of a longer-term strategy, realigning governance and management to support the execution of the strategy, developing financial strategies to ensure a long term fiscally responsible organization, and using Zonta’s voice to champion women’s rights on the global stage.
+She feels that Zonta’s success hinges on the development of a longer-term strategy, realigning governance and management to support the execution of the strategy, developing financial strategies to ensure a long-term fiscally responsible organization all while using Zonta’s voice to champion women’s rights on the global stage.
+With the launch of the Strategic Plan, she sees a wide range of opportunities to retain what Zonta does well and ensure it is well set up to build a better world for women and girls.

 Director